If you have one or more mulberry trees in your backyard, you might be worried when you see your dog eat a few of them.

 What About Unripe Mulberries?

-Some websites state that could cause hallucination.
+Some websites state that could cause hallucinations.
 In my research, after talking with several vets, I found this to be another myth.

 Nutritional Facts of Mulberries